So You Think You Have IBS? What to Do Next

 The main reason not to go it alone?
 Because symptoms that look like IBS can also signal other serious conditions, like Crohn’s disease, ulcerative colitis, celiac disease, etc. Without proper testing and evaluation, it's easy to miss an underlying issue that needs a different kind of care.

-IBS may be common, but it’s still a diagnosis of exclusion.
+IBS is considered a diagnosis of exclusion.
 That means before you land there, your care team should help rule out other conditions with similar symptoms.
-Skipping that step, or assuming it’s “just IBS” because that’s what the internet says, can delay the treatment and support your body actually needs.
+Skipping this step, or assuming it’s “just IBS” because that’s what the internet says, can delay the treatment and support your body actually needs.

-So, you’ve been living with symptoms, and you’re now ready for some answers.
-You don’t need a crash course in elimination diets or another stranger on the internet telling you to “just cut out gluten.”
-You need a plan and a team.
-Here’s what that path can look like:
+If you are living with ongoing symptoms and ready for clarity, you do not need another elimination diet or internet advice telling you to “just cut out gluten.”
+What you need is a plan and a care team.

 1. Start with your Primary Care Provider

-A GI doctor can help dig deeper.
-They’re trained to evaluate digestive disorders and can help confirm or rule out an IBS diagnosis through proper testing.
-This step is key, especially if your symptoms are moderate to severe, or if there are red flags like unintended weight loss, blood in stool, or persistent fatigue.
+A gastroenterologist can assess digestive symptoms in more depth and help confirm or rule out IBS through appropriate testing.
+This step is especially important if you experience red flags such as unintended weight loss, blood in stool, persistent fatigue, or symptoms that significantly impact daily life.

 Once other conditions have been ruled out, a dietitian trained in GI disorders can be your next best guide.
 IBS nutrition is incredibly nuanced, and restrictive approaches (like the low-FODMAP diet) are not meant to be DIY.